Tsarpf/Mobile-MMO/README.md

 In finland we call it a rahasampo

+####Finished features
+#####All the following is implemented in at least some way in both backend and the client using connections that go through secure SSL/TLS sockets:
+- New user registration
+- Logging in/out
+- Separation of users to rooms/areas/whatever
+- Room join events etc.
+- Room-wide chatting between users in the same room
+- Room-wide moving around within the room's area/grid

 ### In short: 3D clone of a finnish well-known chatting "game".
 Targeting mobile.